MarcosTypeAP/Minesweeper-Client/README.md

 # Minesweeper-Client

-This classic puzzle game challenges you to clear a minefield without detonating any mines, all within a nice, clean UI.
+This classic puzzle game challenges you to clear a minefield without detonating any mines, all within a nice, clean UI written in vanilla TypeScript.

 <table>
     <tr>